Netherlands (2002- )

 Grounds for euthanasia: psychiatric disorder and dementia

-In 2022 there were 115 notifications of euthanasia or assisted suicide involving patients with psychiatric disorders (more than six times the 14 cases in 2012).
+In 2023 there were 138 notifications of euthanasia or assisted suicide involving patients with psychiatric disorders (up 20% from 2022 and nearly ten times the 14 cases in 2012), including 22 people aged between 18 and 40 years.

-In five of these 115 cases (4.35%) the medical practitioner performing the euthanasia did so without complying with the requirement to consider fully the view of an independent psychiatrist who has examined the person in relation to the request for euthanasia.
+In five of the 115 cases (4.35%) of euthanasia for psychiatric conditions in 2022, the medical practitioner performing the euthanasia did so without complying with the requirement to consider fully the view of an independent psychiatrist who has examined the person in relation to the request for euthanasia.

-There were 288 notifications involving dementia (up 31% form 2021 and nearly seven times the 42 notifications involving dementia in 2012).
+There were 288 notifications involving dementia (up 16.67% from 2022 and eight times the 42 notifications involving dementia in 2012).
 All these cases were in the absence of any other condition justifying euthanasia.

-In six of the dementia cases in 2022 euthanasia was performed on the basis of an advanced directive rather than a contemporary request by the person who was euthanased.
+In 8 dementia cases, and in one case of cerebral haemorrhage, in 2023 euthanasia was performed on the basis of an advanced directive rather than a contemporary request by the person who was euthanased.

 Multiple aging disorders